Frank Beaumont Moulden: Life

-He was educated at St. Peter's College, and graduated LLB at the University of Adelaide, being articled to the legal firm Moulden & Son founded by his grandfather Joseph Eldin Moulden (died 1891), and ultimately became a partner.
+He was educated at St. Peter's College, and graduated LLB at the University of Adelaide, being articled to the legal firm Moulden & Son founded by his grandfather Joseph Eldin Moulden, and ultimately became a partner.

 Moulden was elected a councillor to the Adelaide City Council 1904, became an alderman in 1913, and Lord Mayor from 1919 to 1921, during which period he hosted the Prince of Wales on his official visitor to Adelaide.

-He was President of the local chapter of Alliance Française and in January 1919 succeeded J. W. Canaway (c.
-1848–1923) as Consular Agent for France in South Australia.
+He was President of the local chapter of Alliance Française and in January 1919 succeeded J. W. Canaway as Consular Agent for France in South Australia.

-He died at his home "Lordello", Brougham Place, North Adelaide after a long illness.
+He died at his home "Lordello", Brougham Place, North Adelaide, after a long illness.